sebi06/czitools/README.md

 czimd_complete = get_metadata_as_object(filepath)

 # get an object containing only the dimension information
-czi_dimensions = CziDimensions(filepath)

-# get an object containing only the dimension information
 czi_scale = CziScaling(filepath)

 # get an object containing information about the sample